perokvist/event-driven-architecture/index.md

 ## Logs

-This article will also look at integration between services using logs.
+This article will also focus on integration between services using logs.

 ![Log infrastructure options](assets/logs.png)